“Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave

 “if anyone has a complaint against another”

 A complaint is a grievance against someone else.
 An occasion of complaint implies blame.
 The complaint may be justified.
 A “complaint” is an idiom meaning to accept an allegation against someone for a legal review.
 It is to bring an accusation against someone.
 It is an idiom meaning to accept in accordance with a charge, to accept a complaint in court, to admit a complaint to judgment.
 “Complaint” also includes a complaint against another about an imaginary wrong.
 The biblical norm is to forgive a complaint that we might have against others even though we are in the right.

 Can you let a complaint you have against someone drop?
 Can you forgive fault against you?
 Do you persistently hold a grudge?
 Can you let the offense against you go without retaliation?
 If Christ forgave faults against him, so should we.

 Forgiveness means not punishing others for what they did to us.
 A mature believer is not bitter toward those who wrong him.
 He is not hostile, implacable.
 His mind is completely free and relaxed toward other people.
 He does not retaliate through gossip and maligning.
 He does not use revenge tactics.
-Forgiveness means to forget it and therefore not retaliate.
+Forgiveness means forgetting it and, therefore, not retaliate.

 When we forbear, we hold everything back; when we forgive, we hold nothing against.
 Forbearance refuses to demand what is deserving.
 Forgiveness gives more than what is deserving.
 What a beautiful balance of attitude!